 of GAP library files that override the standard ones.

-GAP searches for the group files, whose filenames end in .grp
+GAP searches for the group files, whose filenames end in .grp, and

 which contain the groups initially known to GAP, in the directory one